Mary Agnes "Aggie" Cooper Diary, 1921

 Thur Apr 14.
 Fine and warm.
 Aunt Nellie and I cleaned Parlor and Dining Room. all done cleaning.
 Dr here. showery in evening

 Sun Apr 17.
 A North East snow storm. started about six oclock a.m. quite a debth on top of the sleet and ice, cleaned at four.
-Annie here. aka F. Cox with flowers.
+Annie here. also F. Cox with flowers.
 Mrs Davidson and I at church.
 Mr Doward did not take the Organ.

 Wed Apr 20.
 Dr called last. we cleaned all silver.
 Mrs Welsh called also Mary Watson.
 Annie and I for a walk in the evening fine and milder.
 Mrs Davidson int he evening.